 This is the main “tank” in which the sewage water is stored.
 The sump basin is usually underground, a little lower than the floor of the basement.
 Its main function is to hold the sewer water until it is ready to pump out.
 There is a float in the tank (similar to the ones used in toilet cisterns) which, when reaches a certain height, trips a valve that starts the pumping.

-Most ejector pumps require a valve between the sewage inlet and the sump basin.
+Most sewage pumping systems require a valve between the sewage inlet and the sump basin.
 This valve is known as a check valve, and it keeps the sewage water from falling back into the household.
-This is very important, as you definitely don’t want sewage water coming out of your taps and baths.
+This is very important, as you don’t want sewage water coming out of your taps and baths.

 Get a Plumbing Permit:

 But of course, the first and foremost thing you need is a permit.
-After all, installing a sewage ejector pump is no easy task, and improper fixture can lead to devastating results, including flooding, seepage, and perhaps even permanent damage to the city line.
+After all, installing a sewage ejector system is no easy task, and improper fixtures can lead to devastating results, including flooding, seepage, and perhaps even permanent damage to the city line.

 Acquiring a permit in the city of Chicago isn’t easy.
 In general, applying for a plumbing permit online is the easiest way.
 The website municipal department has a few plumbing permits that you might want to check out.
 Usually, the application and acceptance can take up to 2 weeks, depending on the workload at the city hall.
 Most permits require your contact info, your contactor’s contact info, plumbing fixture info, and a certain amount of permit fee.